-Bulgaria, Croatia, Cyprus, Ireland and Romania are members of the EU but currently do not apply the Schengen agreement.
+Bulgaria, Cyprus, Ireland and Romania are members of the EU but currently do not apply the Schengen agreement.

 The Schengen Visa Code standardises the visa requirements that the mission has to use for visa processing.
 The mission takes a decision on the visa application at its own discretion, taking into account all the circumstances in any given individual case.
 There is no automatic entitlement to a Schengen visa.
 The mission must ensure that the following requirements have been met in each individual case:

 - The purpose of your trip to Germany must be plausible and comprehensible.

 - You must be in a position to finance your living and travel expenses from your own funds and/or income.
 This includes a travel health insurance policy with minimum cover of 30,000 Euros, valid for the entire Schengen area

 - You must demonstrate that you intend to leave the Schengen area before the visa expires.

 The Schengen Visa Code also stipulates with which Member State you need to file your visa application:

 - the Member State whose territory constitutes the sole destination of your visit(s).

 - if your visit includes more than one destination, or if there are several separate visits within 2 months, the Member State whose territory constitutes the main destination of your visit(s) in terms of the length or purpose of stay.

 - if no main destination can be determined, the Member State whose external border you intend to cross first in order to enter the territory of the Member States.